LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

-This post is already getting a bit long (if you've stuck in till the end I salute you), so we leave it off here with a neat little exercise (our first of this blog)
+This post is already getting a bit long (if you've held on till the end I salute you), so we leave it off here with a neat little exercise (our first of this blog)